haymizrachi/financial-csv-viewer/README.md

 # Login Server

-A simple and secure Go web application that implements password-based authentication with session management.
+A simple and secure Go chi web application that implements password-based authentication with session management.

 ## Features